DaGamer12345/fizzbuzz-bench/README.md

 # fizzbuzz-bench
-Simple C++ program that times how long it takes to fizzbuzz to 50000 Compiled with Visual Studio on Windows, and g++ with no options for Linux
+Simple C++ program that times how long it takes to fizzbuzz to 50000.

+Compiled with Visual Studio on Windows, and g++ with no options on Linux.